RealityRipple/EmoteWall/CONFIG.md

           - [ ] If `false`, no kappagen will occur.
           - [ ] If an array of kappa styles, a kappagen of one of the listed styles will occur.

-    * `hypechat`
-      *Settings related to kappagens on a hype chat event.*

-      * `useMsg`
-        - [ ] If `true`, any emotes in hype chat messages will also be included in the kappagen.
-        - [ ] If `false`, any emotes in hype chat messages will show up like normal emotes.

-      * `level`
-        *Minimum number of level for a kappagen.*
-        This value can be a boolean, integer, or array:
-        - [ ] If `true`, a kappagen will occur on all hype chats.
-        - [ ] If `false`, no kappagen will occur on hype chats.
-        - [ ]  If Integer, the value is the minimum level required for a hype chat to trigger a kappagen.
-          - [ ] If `0`, no kappagen will occur on hype chat.
-        - [ ] If Array, each key of the array should be a string containing a range of integers, such as `'1'`, `'2-4'` or `'5-8'`, or an open-maximum range such as `'9+'`.
-        Each value can be a boolean or array:
-          - [ ] If `true`, a kappagen will occur.
-          - [ ] If `false`, no kappagen will occur.
-          - [ ] If an array of kappa styles, a kappagen of one of the listed styles will occur.

     * `badge`
       *Settings related to users earning bits badges.*
       This section is more "fluid" than other sections.